 The price tag isn’t the only key advantage to virtual events, which create an innovative and easy way to gather a global audience, as well as track and measure its behavior.
 Still, physical events have a few advantages that virtual ones would like to offer as well.
 One is the ability to gather a group of professionals from all around the world in a single room.
 Sure, many of them are likely to be jet-lagged, but they will all be there, sharing a moment in time.

-When organizing virtual events, we should be wary of attempting to mimic the traditional format and aim to give a new and groundbreaking perspective instead.
-Still, people are unlikely to join an event at inconvenient hours.
-Since one of our goals is to help business communities from different geographical areas connect, here are a few ways to harness technology for the cause and get everyone in the same place simultaneously, even if oceans apart.
+Then again, virtual events have a much wider reach potential.
+For that to happen, we have to get people to join sessions happening at inconvenient hours.
+And remember, the goal is to get business communities from different geographical areas to connect.
+Here are a few ways to harness technology for the cause and get everyone in the same place simultaneously, even if oceans apart.

 Focus on the right time zone